Bream

 Features: Bream numbers, striped bass numbers, catfish size and numbers

 The 160-mile Apalachicola River in Florida is a wide, winding river rolling down to Apalachicola Bay through nationally significant forests, with some of the highest biological diversity east of the Mississippi rivaling the Great Smoky Mountains.
 This river has the highest diversity of freshwater fish species in the state including both freshwater and saltwater species, leading to some of the best fishing in Florida's Panhandle.
 The numerous creeks and tributaries feeding into the Apalachicola offer scenic runs with deep, quiet pools.
-Amble numbers of fish, such as catfish and bream, may be caught and harvested as well as Striped Bass in the cooler months.
 These pools are also home to monster Flathead Catfish.
 The Apalachicola was at one time the reigning home to the Florida State record for Flathead Catfish until recently broken by a fish caught in the Yellow River.
-The Apalachicola is still a monster Flathead Catfish destination for anglers as well as an assortment of fresh and saltwater species.
+The Apalachicola is still a monster Flathead Catfish destination for anglers, as well as an assortment of fresh and saltwater species.
+The tailwaters below the Jim Woodruff Dam also supports popular Gulf Striped Bass and Hybrid Striped Bass fisheries from late fall through spring.
+Florida’s current state record Gulf Striped Bass was caught below Jim Woodruff and weighed in at 42.25 pounds.

 Wacissa River